Gary J. Aguirre: Education

 Aguirre received a Bachelor of Science degree from the University of California, Berkeley in 1962, and a law degree from Boalt Hall in 1966, where he was the recipient of a Ford Foundation grant.

 During a trip to Russia in 1987, Aguirre met some filmmakers at the Moscow Film Festival and discovered an interest in film.
 Having reached his professional and financial goals, Aguirre left his law practice in 1995.
 He returned to college, earning a Master of Fine Arts degree in film from UCLA.

 While living in Spain in 2000, he became transfixed by the Bush v.
 Gore case and began thinking about the letter he had received from Robert F. Kennedy, which he had kept because it inspired him.
 Re-reading the letter, he was again inspired, reminded that lawyers can have a role beyond construction-defect cases.

 At the age of 61, Aguirre went back to law school at Georgetown University Law Center to study international and securities law.
 Aguirre received a Master of Laws degree with distinction (honors) in 2003 and in January 2004, his LL.M thesis won second place in the Association of Securities and Exchange Commission Alumni Annual Securities Law Writing Competition and was published in the Delaware Journal of Corporate Law.
 Four of his professors were on the SEC staff, including one, Mark Kreitman, who later became his supervisor at the SEC.
 Kreitman described Aguirre as "the best student he had ever had".
 After graduation, he wanted to enter public service and an advisor suggested he apply for a fraud investigator's job that had come available at the SEC.

 Personal

-Aguirre's son is the musician, Gary Jules; his younger brother, Michael, was the San Diego city attorney from 2004 to 2008.
+Aguirre's son is musician Gary Jules; his younger brother, Michael, was the San Diego city attorney from 2004 to 2008.